What are advance care plans?

 Advance care planning sets out your choices, giving your whanau and healthcare team a plan to follow if you are later unable to make your own decisions understood.

-We can guide you in the kinds of conversations you need to have, provide an advance health care form for you to complete, and give you more information about your options for future health care.
+We can guide you in the kinds of conversations you need to have, provide an advance health care plan form for you to complete, and give you more information about your options for future health care.

 The benefits of advance care plans